Free and open to the public

 What can we learn from Boston City Hall’s early ambitions?
-January’s Designing Boston panel focused on the building and plaza, and its original design and intent.
+January’s Designing Boston panel will focus on the building and plaza, and its original design and intent.
 The building was designed in the 1960s as a new space for citizens to engage with their government.
 The plaza was intended to provide a monumental gathering space and welcome all who pass through.
+What happened?
+How far have we strayed from the original goals?
 Is there an opportunity today to reset the clock?

-This event is the fifth in the Designing Boston Series, which provides a forum to discuss current trends and concerns in architecture and urban planning that may shape Boston’s future.
-Recent topics include designing for transportation, walkability, and climate change, and meeting housing demands of this growing city.
+This series provides a forum to discuss current trends and concerns in architecture and urban planning that may shape Boston’s future.
+Topics include designing for transportation, walkability, and climate change, and meeting housing demands of this growing city.
+Go to series page.

 For those who qualify, 2.0 LUs are available